John Foxx: Ultravox (1976–1979)

-After several name-changes, including Fire of London, The Zips and The Damned, the band became Ultravox!, in July 1976.
+After several changes of name, including Fire of London, The Zips and The Damned, the band became Ultravox! in October 1976.
 The group's style fused punk, glam, electronic, reggae and new wave music.
 At the same time, Leigh adopted his stage name of John Foxx:

 Foxx is much more intelligent than I am, better looking, better lit.
 A kind of naively perfected entity.
-He's just like a recording, where you can make several performances until you get it right - or make a composite of several successful sections, then discard the rest.
+He's just like a recording, where you can make several performances until you get it right – or make a composite of several successful sections, then discard the rest.

 Chris Allen, who had briefly gone by the name Chris St. John, changed his name again, to Chris Cross.

 Once the band signed to Island Records, they released three albums during 1977–1978.
-The first Ultravox! single, "Dangerous Rhythm", backed with "My Sex", was released on 19 January 1977.
-Their first album (the self-titled Ultravox!) was released shortly afterwards, produced by Steve Lillywhite and the band, with assistance from Brian Eno.
-It was followed by their second album Ha!-Ha!-Ha!, which included the single "ROckWrok", although both were commercial failures.
+The debut Ultravox! single, "Dangerous Rhythm", backed with "My Sex", was released on 4 February 1977.
+Their first album (the self-titled Ultravox!) was released three weeks later on 25 February 1977, produced by Steve Lillywhite and the band, with assistance from Brian Eno.
+It was followed by their second album Ha!
+Ha!
+Ha! in October 1977, which included the single "ROckWrok", although both were commercial failures.

 For their third album, Systems of Romance, Ultravox abandoned the exclamation mark in their name.
 Also missing was their first guitarist, Stevie Shears, who was replaced by Robin Simon, from Neo.
 The album was co-produced by Conny Plank.
 Two singles were released from the album, "Slow Motion" and "Quiet Men".
 Sales were modest, but the album did gain the band exposure to a wider audience, including the United States.

 During the recording of Systems of Romance, a song of the same name was written, but the band had no time to record it.
 It was later included on Foxx's second solo album The Garden.
-At Systems of Romance gigs, Foxx began to perform with the band three future solo songs, "He's a Liquid" and "Touch & Go" (later included on Metamatic, Foxx's first solo album) and "Walk Away" (included on The Garden album).
+At Systems of Romance gigs, Foxx began to perform with the band three future solo songs, "He's a Liquid" and "Touch and Go" (later included on Metamatic, Foxx's first solo album) and "Walk Away" (included on The Garden).
 The latter song was not performed again by Foxx until 1983.

-Ultravox was dropped by their record label at the beginning of 1979.
-The band undertook a self-financed tour of the United States in February, during which they performed three new songs, "Touch and Go" & "He's a Liquid", which Foxx later recorded for Metamatic, and "Radio Beach".
+Ultravox were dropped by their record label at the very end of 1978.
+The band undertook a self-financed tour of the United States in February, during which they performed three new songs, "Touch and Go" and "He's a Liquid", which Foxx later recorded for Metamatic, and "Radio Beach".
 Foxx left the band at the end of the tour, and returned to solo work.
 He was replaced by Midge Ure.